Check for personalization.

 - Misspelling and poor syntax are typical of many, but not all, phishing emails.

-- Some appear to have been crudely translated from a foreign language.
+- Many appear to have been crudely translated from a foreign language.

 - Phishers often use intentional misspellings or substitutions of symbols for certain letters of the alphabet in an attempt to avoid spam filters.